 Manaslu Trek, there are many parts of Nepal into which the entry of foreigners is strictly controlled.
-For those places, you need to travel with a special permit.
-Manaslu Trekking is also one of them where a special permit and a local guide is compulsory.
+Therefore for those places, you need to travel with a special permit.
+And Manaslu Trekking is also one of them where a special permit and a local guide with an authorized company are compulsory.

-From the Hindu Middle Hills culture to the Tibetan high country dwellers, the Manaslu Circuit, Nar Phu, Tilicho, and Jomsom trek in the heart of the Nepal Himalaya is a cultural trek par excellence.
-This is without a doubt one of the best treks in Nepal.
+During this trekking one will get a chance to know the Hindu Middle Hills culture to the Tibetan high country dwellers.
+The Manaslu Circuit, Nar Phu, Tilicho, and Jomsom trek in the heart of the Nepal Himalaya is a cultural trek par excellence.
+So this is without a doubt one of the best treks in Nepal.
 The spectacular mountain scenery has to be seen to be believed.

-Manaslu trek is one of the newest trekking routes in Nepal, combining two spectacular treks into one unbeatable journey, which incorporates Nepalese and Tibetan culture, and spectacular scenery – the huge peaks of the Manaslu, Annapurna and Dhaulagiri Himal and the remote, glacial valleys of Nar Phu (named after the villages Nar and Phu) in the upper Manang region.
+Manaslu trek is one of the newest trekking routes in Nepal.
+And this trekking is combining with two spectacular treks into one unbeatable journey which incorporates Nepalese and Tibetan culture.
+So during the trip, you will get a chance to view the spectacular scenery.
+This includes the huge peaks of the Manaslu, Annapurna, and Dhaulagiri Himal.
+As well as you will get a chance to explore the remote, glacial valleys of Nar Phu (named after the villages Nar and Phu) in the upper Manang region.

 Arrival and pick up from the international airport in Kathmandu, after some refreshment we will invite you for a traditional Nepali dinner.